omar-diab/DL-Project-One/README.md

 - **43.83% adversarial accuracy**
 - and very small train-val / train-test gaps

-This is one of the central conclusions of the project:
+This supports one of the central conclusions of the project:

 > strong generalization in this setup does not come from a single trick,
 > but from combining complementary regularization mechanisms in a principled way.